Dwarven Forge: History

-Tiles
+Tiles and product development

 A scenic build in which all items are made by Dwarven Forge except the miniature smith, the two lanterns, the wagon and horses (though they do offer those), and the photographic background in the tunnel (which is Niton Tunnels 10.jpg by Simon Burchell).

+History

 During the Master Maze resin era, Pokorny and his creative team started by drawing a sketch of a potential tile.
 Using the sketch, they create a putty prototype of the tile that is then used to form a rubber mold, which in turn is used to cast a tile master.
 Dwarven Forge then sends the master to a factory in China, which then manufactures required copies of the tile.

+Tiles were originally cast in resin, but that proved to be too brittle, so Dwarven Forge eventually switched to a more durable and proprietary PVC polymer, marketed as "Dwarvenite," which is regarded as being "sturdy enough to stand on while also delicate enough to be hand-painted."

+Dwarven Forge has attributed their success to their multidisciplinary team made up of a carpenter-poet, sculptors, and a "recovering architect."

+Current and ongoing developments

 Under Chief Creative Officer Nate Taylor's leadership the team has expanded their design process to move back and forth between early "sketch" shapes in foam and digital sculpting and 3D prints of those forms.
 Once the geometry of the piece is worked out, for most pieces final sculpting detail is still done by hand with clay.

-Tiles were originally cast in resin, but that proved to be too brittle, so Dwarven Forge eventually switched to a more durable PVC polymer marketed as "Dwarvenite".
 The pieces use the 1"=5' scale found in D&D, Pathfinder, and other popular role-playing games.
 Basic pieces include floors, walls, furniture and swinging doors.
 Many specialty pieces have been created as well, including everything from temple altars to giant mushrooms.
 Some pieces incorporate LEDs for special effects such as torches.
 In 2019 with their Dungeon of Doom Kickstarter, Dwarven Forge began incorporating small anchor magnets attached to the bottom of each piece so that they will stay together once placed on a metal tray or against a metal wall.

+As of 2023, designers were attempting to make the tiles more modular, like Legos.

+Pre-painted pieces make up the majority of the products sold, however the company also offers unpainted scenery, their own branded paint line, and a YouTube channel with tutorials.